TypeDB Console

 write

-transaction:transaction sample_db write insert $u isa user; commit
+transaction:transaction write sample_db insert $u isa user; commit

 The above example creates a database with the name sample_db